The First CHIME/FRB Fast Radio Burst Catalog: Observations

 The N-S ($y$) profile provides the normalization to the peak beam response at each declination.
 This profile is estimated via a model that has been developed to describe the cross-talk between feeds on the focal line, referred to as the coupling response.
 Cross-talk can occur through several paths: e.g., radiation broadcast by a feed being directly picked up by nearby feeds (direct path) or radiation being reflected by the cylinder and reaching other feeds (1-bounce path).
 Each of these coupling paths introduces a delayed copy of the broadcast radiation, and a superposition of multiple such copies give rise to the coupling response.
 This model has a number of free parameters associated with the coupling strength for each path as a function of spectral frequency.
 We fit these parameters using observations of 37 bright radio point sources at different declinations.
 This provides an estimate of the N-S profile spanning all declinations and frequencies.
 By internal convention, the primary beam model is scaled such that Cygnus A (our most reliable calibrator) has unit response (1 Jy/Jy) at each spectral frequency when transiting the meridian.
 While we have not accounted for variability in these point sources, we have checked that consistent results are obtained using data collected six months apart.

+The power responses for the two antenna polarization are averaged, meaning our beam model applies best to unpolarized sources.
+While FRBs are typically strongly polarized, they also typically have significant Faraday rotation which rotates the polarization angle several times over the band.
+As such, we expect the unpolarized beam response to be reasonably applicable when averaged over the band.

-To evaluate this primary beam model, we use CHIME's intensity mapping data stream to observe the Sun, which allows a range of declinations to be measured with a single source.
-These are shown in Figure~\ref{fig:beam_freq_ave}.
+To validate this primary beam model, we use CHIME's intensity mapping data stream to observe the Sun, which allows a range of declinations to be measured with a single source.
+We employ baselines shorter than 10~m while beamforming to avoid resolving out the Sun.
+The primary beam measurements were carried out over 2019-20, which is a known period of solar minimum.
+Over this span, the daily flux variability of the Sun is recorded to be $\leq$ 10\% in the CHIME frequency band (Wulf et al. in prep).
+The comparisons are shown in Figure~\ref{fig:beam_freq_ave}.
 In the region probed, we find 10\% agreement between the measurements and our model for the primary beam.
+The low declination of the Sun compared to the CHIME latitude means we probe relatively low elevations, where the beam model is constrained by few point-source observations.
+As such, we consider this comparison to be the most pessimistic case for the beam model performance.

 The response of the FFT synthesized beams is precisely known as they are synthesized digitally \citep{nvp+17}.
 We have measured the antenna-to-antenna phase variations from either calibration errors or the primary beams to be at or below the 0.01 radian level.
 Phase variations at this level have been shown to be negligible \citep{msn+19}.
 Antenna-to-antenna amplitude variations are dominated by variations in the primary beam and exist at the 10\% level.
 These are expected to induce percent-level perturbations to the synthesized beam.
 Observations of bright sources such as Cygnus~A and Taurus~A using the CHIME/FRB backend have been used to evaluate the composite beam model, and in particular the FFT synthesized beams since the primary beam is well characterized at these declinations.
 These observations match expectations at the few percent level, implying our overall uncertainty is dominated by the uncertainty in the antenna-mean primary beam.